Braves vs. Pirates Player Props Betting Odds

 Hayes Stats

-- Hayes brings a four-game streak with at least one hit into this contest.
-During his last five outings he is hitting .263 with a triple, two home runs, two walks and two RBI.
+- Hayes has picked up at least one hit in five straight games.
+In his last five games he is hitting .316 with a double, a triple, two home runs, a walk and two RBI.

 Hayes Recent Games